 Ask 'What is jargon' and list various responses on flipchart.
 Also ask for examples of jargon (abbreviations, acronyms etc).
-Show slide 3 and prompt discussion on how specialist language may create confusion especially when dealing with the general public.
+Show slide 4 and prompt discussion on how specialist language may create confusion especially for people from other cultures for whom English is not their first language.
 Ask when jargon and specialist language may be appropriate or inappropriate - appropriate when talking to colleagues who know exactly what you mean but inappropriate when dealing with the public as this may create confusion.
 Explore how the public may be fearful when entering a hospital/medical environment and technical vocabulary and jargon may add to that fear.
 Ask participants to cite personal experiences of confusing jargon and to give examples of confusing words/terms.
+Also to think of examples where colloquialisms may cause confusion e.g. 'it's raining cats and dogs'.
 Write on flipchart and analyse with the group.